iwamot/didit/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org/).
+For detailed explanation on how things work, see [Nuxt.js docs](https://nuxtjs.org/).